 - High risk of misfiled or lost documents

-- Obsolete and out of sync records in circulation
+- Obsolete and out-of-sync records in circulation

-- High risk of missing signatures during an audit
+- High risk of missing signatures

 - Lack of accountability and visibility within teams

 - Hard to keep up-to-date design documentation throughout the product lifecycle

 - High costs connected to inefficiency, human error, and corrective measures

 Do you find yourself facing one of these issues?

 If so, an eQMS system might be the right solution for you.

 It is easy to use, pre-configured, fully validated, compliant out-of-the-box and can be implemented quickly.